nova-model/nova-common/DEVELOPMENT.md

 ## Starting from the template

 - Add other Python dependencies you project need with `poetry add xxx` or `poetry add --dev xxx`
 - Modify Dockerfile as needed.
-Please make sure it can still run as non-root (we use it in GitLab CI/CD and in general this is a good practice).
+Please make sure it can still run as non-root (we use it in GitHub Actions and in general this is a good practice).
 - install pre-commit (if not already installed) - `pip install pre-commit`
 - activate `pre-commit` for your project: `cd <project folder> && pre-commit install`